JAY301/CFD-Project/README.md

+## Solver developed in C to solve CFD problems

-#to see results
+# To see results
 1. Check the report

-#to run heated plate problem:
+# To run heated plate problem:
 1. Make clean
 2. Make
 3. Press “1”